 - Be sure to drain the canned chickpeas in a colander and rinse them very well under cold water until clean.
 You may also wish to remove the skins before adding them to the pan (it's a personal preference).

-- You can adjust the flavours in this recipe to taste.
-If you prefer more lemon flavour, increase the amount of lemon juice.
+- You can adjust the flavors in this recipe to taste.
+If you prefer more lemon flavor, increase the amount of lemon juice.
 If you like it more garlicky, add some additional minced garlic.
 If you like more heat, add some extra red pepper flakes.
 If you like more saltiness, add some extra feta.

 Nutrition

-This recipe was originally posted in February 2016 and was updated to include better tips and photos in April 2021.
+This recipe was originally posted in February 2016 and the text and photos were updated in January 2025.

 Made this recipe but used lime juice instead of lemon juice and added olives.
 Dish was very tasty.
 Hubby and I enjoyed it very much.
 Thanks for sharing your recipe.